LBL-EESA/TECA/doc/rtd/developer.rst

 Templates
 ~~~~~~~~~~~~~~~~~~~~~~~~
-* prefer all captials for template typenames
+* prefer all capitals for template typenames
 * use TEMPLATE_DISPATCH macros for dispatching to templated data structures

 Warnings